JasonXsiu/meeting_system_analysis/README.md

 This is a simulation case of System Analysis for a university PHD Research Meeting system; my role is conducted as a Business Analyst for Quatro J Ptv.
 Ltd  to conduct a

 ## Scenario
-(Due to the confidentiality, I cannot reveal the name of the company involved in this project.)
+(Due to the confidentiality, we cannot reveal the name of the company involved in this project.)

 ## Why